 But before we can caution or reprove (convict or convince) someone we need to be able to judge (or discern) between right and wrong.
 We need to be in God’s word.
 We need to be, as Paul is saying here in Romans, filled with the goodness and knowledge of Christ in order to admonish rightly.

-Nobody is perfect.
-Nobody likes to be told that they are at fault or straying, but as Christians, it is our duty to point out errors or things we see that might cause spiritual harm to our fellow brethren with love.
+But as Christians, it is our duty to point out errors or things we see that might cause spiritual harm to our fellow brethren with love.
 If we witness behavior, or hear words, that goes against biblical teaching and we turn our heads away (i.e., tolerate), we are not showing love.
 We are perpetuating sin, and allowing our fear of man to be more powerful than our fear of God.

 Let the word of Christ dwell in you richly in all wisdom; teaching and admonishing one another in psalms and hymns and spiritual songs, singing with grace in your hearts to the Lord.
 Colossians 3:16

 Better is a poor and wise child, than an old and foolish king, who will no more be admonished.
 Ecclesiastes 4:13

 Admonished (#H2094) here, and in Ecclesiastes 12:12, means “to gleam, to shine [as a spotlight, perhaps?], to enlighten by caution, to give warning”.